Table of Contents

 Patient believes that the other person is in love with him/her.
-These delusions may lead to stalking behavior.
+These delusions may lead to stalking behavior disturbing another person.
 Erotomania is usually seen in schizophrenia and organic psychoses.

 Example: I am positively certain that Angelina Jolie loves me.

 The individual believes that a major catastrophe is bound to occur, or that part or whole of his body does not exist.
+He cannot see himself in the mirror imaging his distortions.
 It is seen in major depression with psychosis.

 Example: I am dead, I don’t have lungs.